 Classroom Activities: First Day of School Icebreakers

-Curriculum Development; Back-to-School Experiences; Back to School; First Day of School; New Teacher Resources
+Back to School; First Day of School; New Teacher Resources; Teacher Tips and Strategies

-These four fun activities will help everyone break the ice and create a sense of community from the beginning of school.
+These four fun activities will help create a sense of community between your students.

 Curriculum Development; Alphabet Recognition; Phonemic Awareness; Phonics; Reading Fluency